gitter-badger/artisanci/README.rst

 Open-Source Continuous Integration services that work for everyone. :beers: Run your own CI service out of the box and donate cycles to your favorite projects and developers.

+**WARNING: This project is very young and not nearly complete.
+Many many things can change.
+Do NOT use yet.**

 Features and Support
 --------------------